NiravBhattLab/ThermOptCOBRA/docs/Installation.rst

 Download and installation
 -------------------------
-ThermOptCOBRA-set of packages can be easily obtained using the **git** package manager:
+ThermOptCOBRA-set of packages can be easily obtained using the **git** version control system:

 .. code-block:: console